Hadronic decay of vector charmonium from the lattice: Introduction

 In addition to the lattice approach, there are also phenomenological methods to predict the decay width.
 The K-matrix framework \cite{https://doi.org/10.1002/andp.19955070504} models the amplitudes of $2 \to \text{hadron} \to 2$ scatterings and $\text{hadron} \to 2$ decays.
 It preserves the unitarity and analyticity of the underlying scattering amplitudes and can be formulated in a Lorentz invariant fashion \cite{ParticleDataGroup:2022pth}.
 This method has been used in \cite{Shamov:2016mxe,Uglov:2016orr,Coito:2017ppc,Hanhart:2023fud} to predict the mass and decay width of $\Pgya$.
 Following the discussion in \cite{Hanhart:2023fud}, the free parameters of the K-matrix, which account for multiple decay channels and effects, must be fitted using the experimental cross section of, in this case, $\HepProcess{\Ppositron\Pelectron\to\text{hadrons}}$ in the range of energies around the open-charm decay channel.
 In particular, we compare our results with another analytic approach, the ${}^3P_0$ quark model \cite{MICU1969521,Carlitz:1970xb}.
 It considers the two initial charm quarks as spectators of the decay, such that their quantum numbers and momenta are conserved.
 To form the final state, a quark-antiquark pair is created out of the vacuum, and the quarks and their quantum numbers are then rearranged.
 The model in its simplest incarnation has only one free parameter, the coupling $\beta$ associated to the creation of the quark-antiquark pair.
 Beyond the general concept, there are several implementations, depending on how the meson wave functions are described, or if a relativistic treatment is used or not.
 Given the characteristics of our problem, we follow the non-relativistic work in \cite{LeYaouanc:1972vsx}, where the harmonic oscillator in spherical coordinates is used to describe the meson wave functions.

-This manuscript is organized as follows: \Cref{sec:methodology} explains how we extract the transition matrix element $\braket*{\APD\PD}{\Pgya}$. \Cref{sec:lattice-setup} details the lattice simulations, including our use of \ac{ptbc} and the interaction between them and the various correlators. \Cref{sec:analysis} presents our data analysis and gathers our results for the decay width and energy shifts.
-Furthermore, it includes the comparison with the ${}^3P_0$ quark model, which is explained in \cref{sec:quark-model}.
-We finish with our conclusions and outlook for the future in \cref{sec:conclusions}.
+This manuscript is organized as follows: \Cref{sec:methodology} explains how we extract the transition matrix element $\braket*{\APD\PD}{\Pgya}$. \Cref{sec:lattice-setup} details the lattice simulations, including our use of \ac{ptbc} and the interaction between them and the various correlators. \Cref{sec:analysis} presents our data analysis and gathers our results for the decay width and energy shifts. \Cref{sec:conclusions} gathers our conclusions and outlook for the future, and \cref{sec:quark-model} explains the ${}^3P_0$ quark model.